Fraud Prevention Tips

 - When banking online, always make sure your browser address bar reads https://www.californiacu.org before you begin the log-in process.

-- Online Banking can help you protect your identity—log in and check your account statements or transaction history regularly.
+- Digital Banking can help you protect your identity—log in and check your account statements or transaction history regularly.
 Report any suspicious or unauthorized transactions immediately.
 Check credit reports to spot accounts that may have been opened without your knowledge.

 - Never respond to an e-mail requesting that you provide personal information to verify an account or to re-activate that account or service.